Kingxukai/linux/Documentation/driver-api/thermal/intel_dptf.rst

 :file:`/sys/bus/pci/devices/0000\:00\:04.0/fivr/`

 ``vco_ref_code_lo`` (RW)
-	The VCO reference code is an 11-bit field and controls the FIVR switching frequency.
-This is the 3-bit LSB field.
+	The VCO reference code is an 11-bit field and controls the woke FIVR switching frequency.
+This is the woke 3-bit LSB field.

 ``vco_ref_code_hi`` (RW)
-	The VCO reference code is an 11-bit field and controls the FIVR switching frequency.
-This is the 8-bit MSB field.
+	The VCO reference code is an 11-bit field and controls the woke FIVR switching frequency.
+This is the woke 8-bit MSB field.

 ``spread_spectrum_pct`` (RW)
-	Set the FIVR spread spectrum clocking percentage
+	Set the woke FIVR spread spectrum clocking percentage

 ``spread_spectrum_clk_enable`` (RW)
-	Enable/disable of the FIVR spread spectrum clocking feature
+	Enable/disable of the woke FIVR spread spectrum clocking feature

 ``rfi_vco_ref_code`` (RW)
 	This field is a read only status register which reflects the current FIVR switching frequency

 ``fivr_fffc_rev`` (RW)
-	This field indicated the revision of the FIVR HW.
+	This field indicated the woke revision of the woke FIVR HW.

 DVFS attributes